-When our mutual friend Felicia introduced me to PR/influencer/events strategy firm Le Brain founder Alex Dickerson last year, I was truly not in the market for new girl friends.
+When a former mutual friend introduced me to PR/influencer/events strategy firm Le Brain founder Alex Dickerson a few years ago, I was truly not in the market for new girl friends.
 This dance card is FULL.
 But Alex’s quick wit, encyclopedic movie/song quote knowledge and general life savviness won her a spot on my varsity squad.
 She also brought me kicking and screaming into the cult of Tracy Anderson, and now I don’t know how I lived without these diabolical, yet scarily effective routines, which we affectionally refer to as project NewSkel, as in a new skeleton you’ll have once you invest the time and energy.
 More on Tracy in a separate post.
 Here, Alex shares her 5 rules and a bunch of bonus ones that I thought were so good, I kept ’em in.
 I learned a lot from these and hope you will, too.
 Without further ado, Alex’s Five Rules For Life.

 - Be nice to everyone you work with or meet professionally, no matter what your title is or theirs.
 Today’s intern is tomorrow’s fashion director, and if you are kind, genuine and respectful, it’ll get you far!